Evidence for anisotropy of cosmic acceleration: The `Joint Lightcurve Analysis'

-We use the most up to date \emph{publicly} available sample of supernova lightcurve properties and directions: the SDSS-II/SNLS3 Joint Lightcurve Analysis (JLA) catalogue~\cite{Betoule:2014frx}.
+We use the most up to date \emph{publicly} available sample of supernova lightcurve properties and directions: the SDSS-II/SNLS3 `Joint Lightcurve Analysis' (JLA) catalogue~\citep{Betoule:2014frx}.
 This consists of 740 spectroscopically confirmed SNe~Ia, including several low redshift ($z<0.1$) samples, three seasons of SDSS-II ($0.05 < z < 0.4$) and three years of SNLS ($0.2<z<1)$ data, all calibrated consistently in the `Spectral Adaptive Lightcurve Template 2' (SALT2) scheme.
 This assigns to each supernova 3 parameters: the apparent magnitude $m^*_B$ at maximum in the rest frame `$B$-band', and the light curve shape and colour corrections, $x_1$ and $c$.
 The distance modulus is then given by:

 where $\alpha$ and $\beta$ are assumed to be constants, as is $M$ the absolute SNe~Ia magnitude, as befits a `standard candle'.
-In the `standard' $\Lambda$CDM cosmological model this is related to the luminosity distance $d_\textrm{L}$ as:
+In the standard $\Lambda$CDM cosmological model this is related to the luminosity distance $d_\textrm{L}$ as:

-Here $d_\textrm{H}$ is the Hubble distance, $H$ the Hubble parameter ($H_0$ being its present value), and $\Omega_\textrm{m}, \Omega_\Lambda, \Omega_k$ are the matter, cosmological constant and curvature densities in units of the critical density.
-In the $\Lambda$CDM model these are thus related by the `cosmic sum rule':

-However we make no such model-dependent assumptions and will simply expand the luminosity distance $d_\textrm{L}$ in a Taylor series in order to examine its second derivative i.e. the acceleration (see \S \ref{sec:analysis}).
+Here $d_\textrm{H}$ is the Hubble distance and $H$ the Hubble parameter ($H_0$ being its present value), and $\Omega_\textrm{M}, \Omega_\Lambda, \Omega_k$ are the matter, cosmological constant and curvature densities in units of the critical density.
+In the $\Lambda$CDM model these are related by the `cosmic sum rule': $1=\Omega_\textrm{M} + \Omega_\Lambda + \Omega_k$.
+However we make no such model assumptions and will simply expand the luminosity distance $d_\textrm{L}$ in a Taylor series in order to examine its second derivative i.e. the acceleration (see \S \ref{sec:analysis}).
 This is because acceleration is a \emph{kinematic} quantity and can be measured without making any assumptions about the dynamics underlying the universal expansion.
-There may be concern that such a Taylor expansion fails at high redshift and instead an expansion in $y=z/(1+z)$ has been advocated~\cite{Cattoen:2007sk} for better convergence.
-However we have verified that $d_\textrm{L}$ in the best-fit $\Lambda$CDM model differs by only 7\% even at $z=1.3$ (the highest redshift in the JLA sample) which is much less than the measurement uncertainty.
-As seen in Table~I, the best-fit kinematic universe has -2 log $\mathcal{L}_\mathrm{max}$ = - 213.84, {\it cf.} -214.97 for the best-fit $\Lambda$CDM model.
-Note that $H_0$ and $M$ are degenerate in the fits..
+(There may be concern that such a Taylor expansion fails at high redshift, however we have verified that $d_\textrm{L}$ in the best-fit $\Lambda$CDM model differs by only 7\% even at $z=1.3$ (the highest redshift in the JLA sample), which is much less than the measurement uncertainty.
+Indeed the Taylor expansion fits the data just as well as $\Lambda$CDM.)